SQL Server Pricing and Licensing Guide 2026: Editions, Models, and How to Choose

 Pros

-- Standard Edition covers most real-world production needs
+- Standard Edition covers most real-world production workloads

-- Enterprise offers unmatched depth for critical systems
+- Enterprise Edition offers unmatched depth for mission-critical systems

-- PAYG model reduces upfront cost for variable workloads
+- PAYG model via Azure Arc reduces upfront cost for variable workloads

 Cons

-- SA requirement for VMs adds hidden annual cost
+- Software Assurance requirement for VM deployments adds hidden annual cost

-- Web Edition discontinuation leaves hosting providers with no low-cost path
+- Web Edition discontinuation leaves hosting providers with no low-cost on-premises path

-Before looking at any pricing, answer these questions in writing:
+Before looking at any pricing, answer these questions in writing.
+Requirements drive the edition, not the other way around.

 - Is this production or non-production?